Kernix13/cy-pathway-readmes/web-dev.md

 > _A "diagram" of the main files and folders of your project._

-This can be shown as a table, unordered list, or generic code block.
-For a generic code block, I found ChatGPT to do the best job.
+This can be shown as a table, unordered list, or a "tree" diagram in a generic code block.
+For a tree diagram, I found ChatGPT to do the best job.
+I only found 10 repos with a "decent" project structure section.

 **Alternate titles**:

 - File Structure

-**Tools to generate a code block structure**:
+**Tools to generate a code block tree diagram**:

 - [tree.nathanfriend.com](https://tree.nathanfriend.com/)
 - [ASCII Tree Generator](https://ascii-tree-generator.com/)